A firm staff favourite here at mbr

 The Troy Lee Designs A2 uses a MIPS low friction liner inside.
 It isn’t that light but one reason is the level of detail in the integrated protection.

-There’s general consensus that Troy Lee makes some of the best-looking trail lids around.
 Its A1 helmet was a best seller, and this A2 brings more sophisticated construction and 25% more heat reducing venting; something that’ll be welcome for anyone who loved the A1’s wrap-around fit but found it too hot.

 Dual-density EPS and EPP foam layers lie underneath an outer shell that’s also reinforced with filaments to better resist penetration.
 Each layer targets different impact velocities, and there are also extra polystyrene ridges in the front section protruding upwards under the shell as a first line of defence against heavy hits – these splines add to the A2’s sculpted, racy look too.